 - Hepatitis B series: (three vaccines – can be in process) OR a positive titer

-Applications are currently being accepted on a rolling basis via NursingCAS.
+Applications are currently being accepted until March 1, 2022 via NursingCAS.

 *Please note that all prereq courses need to be completed before the program starts.